dougbutner/web-4/README.md

 	}

-	// For this to work, a matr object containing every single possible hashed value must be stored on an authentication server for each datatype. sendToAuthServer({
+	// For this to work, a matrix-like object containing every single possible hashed value must be stored on an authentication server for each datatype. sendToAuthServer({
+		point1: {
+			x :{}
+		}
 	})

 	// Finally, the real biodata is returned